aridjayarecipes/cutesrecipes.web.app/content/post/2240-step-by-step-guide-to-make-perfect-my-granny-and-39-s-onigiri-with-pickled-plum-and-bonito-flakes.md

 - " Add more flavours if you like"
 - "1 Nori seaweed shiso leaves or sesame seeds"
 recipeinstructions:
-- "These are all the ingredients you'll be needing!"
+- "These are all the ingredients you&#39;ll be needing!"
 - "Remove the stones form the pickled plums and chop finely on a chopping board."
 - "Add bonito flakes, soy sauce and umami seasoning powder and chop further."
 - "Add this mixture to the rice and shape into onigiri rice balls.
 Serve."